ducakar/TextureReplacer/TextureReplacer/README.md

   mipmaps for UI icons used by various plugins and thus making them blurry when not using the full texture quality.
 * KSP can only load TGAs with RGB colours.
-* If only diffuse textures are replaced, the stock normal maps are kept.
-* Replacing only normal map is not supported.
 * If you use Module Manager, make sure it is updated to the latest version.
   TextureReplacer is known to conflict with Module Manager 1.0.

 Change Log
 ----------
+* 0.14
+    - added support for per-Kerbal suits
+    - added generic (random) Kerbal head & suit textures
+    - normal maps can be replaced without replacing the main textures
 * 0.13
     - added support for per-Kerbal head textures
     - other textures can now be in any subdirectory of `TextureReplacer/` other